Out of the Fog (1962 film)

 Out of the Fog (U.S. title: Fog for a Killer) is a 1962 British film directed and written by Montgomery Tully and starring David Sumner, Susan Travers and John Arnatt.
-It was produced by Maurice J. Wilson for Eternal Films.
+It was produced by Maurice J. Wilson for Eternal Films, and based on a novel by Bruce Graeme.

 Plot

 On his release from prison, George Mallon moves into a hostel for ex-convicts run by Mr. Daniels.
-When a series of murders of blond women takes place on the local common, the police suspect Mallon, despite having no hard evidence.
+When a series of murders of blonde women takes place on the local common, the police suspect Mallon, despite having no hard evidence.
 Blonde policewoman June Lock is assigned to befriend Mallon as bait for him to attack her.